apassal/nexmo-developer/_tutorials/client-sdk/ios-in-app-messaging/ios-send-message-attachment.md

 ---
-title: Send an attachment
+title: Send a message with attachment
-description: In this step you learn how to send an attachment message.
+description: In this step you learn how to send a message with attachment.
 ---

-# Send an attachment message
+# Send a message with attachment

 You can use the conversation object to send attachments.
 The following example shows how to send an attachment in a conversation: